ros2/demos/pendulum_control/README.md

 ```
 . install/setup.bash
-pendulum_demo[__rmw_opensplice/__rmw_connext]
+pendulum_demo[__rmw_opensplice/__rmw_connextdds]
 ```
-The demo runs with both PrismTech OpenSplice and RTI Connext (if RTI Connext is available).
+The demo runs with both PrismTech OpenSplice and RTI Connext DDS (if RTI Connext DDS is available).
-However, it has better performance with RTI Connext.
+However, it has better performance with RTI Connext DDS.

 A few command line arguments related to real-time performance profiling are provided by rttest.
 See https://github.com/ros2/rttest/blob/master/README.md for more information.